NeogitOrg/neogit/README.md

     -- Requires you to have `folke/snacks.nvim` installed. snacks = nil,
   },
+  -- Which diff viewer to use. nil = auto-detect (tries diffview first, then codediff).
+  -- Can be "diffview" or "codediff". diff_viewer = nil,
   sections = {
     -- Reverting/Cherry Picking
     sequencer = {